Let Us Show You Around.

 If you haven’t decided where to go in the fall, this is your chance to ask questions, get to know our campus, and learn how Creighton could be the right fit for you.
 If you have decided Creighton is the place for you, this is your chance to learn more about your future home and meet new friends.

 We’ll tell you everything you need to know about summer orientation, financial aid, housing, advising, and class registration.
-Then you’ll tour our campus and experience Creighton’s friendly, welcoming spirit for yourself.
+Then you’ll take a virtual tour of campus and experience Creighton’s friendly, welcoming spirit for yourself.
 You’ll also hear why current students have fallen in love with life on our campus, from the one-on-one attention they get in the classroom to the diverse organizations they have access to.

 The best part?
 You’ll get to meet your future classmates – the bright, curious, and passionate people you’ll spend the next four years living, learning, and serving with at Creighton.